lastcoolnameleft/azure-node-docker-paas/readme.md

 ```
 This will start the Node/Express app + webserver which will be listening on port 3000, so open [`http://localhost:3000`](http://localhost:3000) in your browser to see your app.

 Looks pretty dull eh?
 It's not the most exciting starting page for sure.
 If you go back to VS Code and open ***views/index.pug*** you can change what your app shows.
-This file is a view layout in a format called 'Pug', which has a special format like a very minimal HTML, you can find out the basics [here](https://www.sitepoint.com/jade-tutorial-for-beginners/).
+This file is a view layout in a format called 'Pug', which has a special syntax like very minimal HTML, you can find out the basics [here](https://www.sitepoint.com/jade-tutorial-for-beginners/).
 This is an example:
 ```pug
 extends layout